C. Wonder: History

 On November 21, 2014, it was revealed that C. Wonder would significantly reduce their domestic retail operations.
-C. Wonder made no official announcement, but a report surfaced a day later detailing the locations likely to close.
+C. Wonder made no official announcement, but a report surfaced a day later detailing the locations that would likely close.

 In January 2015, the company filed for bankruptcy.

+A few months later the Brand and its assets were sold to Xcel Brands that continued to use it for products sold online and through traditional retail stores.